Updated January 14th, 2018 – We are proud to present our revised list for this year with several fantastic choices. Hope you like it!

 As the name suggests, continuous coil, also known as Mira Coil, beds are made up of rows of coils, going from head to toe, using a single piece of wire.
 These are then attached with helical wires, forming an interconnected network.

 This design can provide a durable and very firm and supportive mattress at a low cost.
 However, they do not conform to your body as pocket spring and offset coils do, and they can be noisy.

 Coil Count Guide

-However, do bear in mind that the coil count isn’t the only thing that matters in terms of quality.
+However, do bear in mind that the coil count isn’t the only thing that matters regarding quality.
 The coil gauge is just also important.

 While it may sound confusing, lower coil gauges have thicker wires and create a firmer spring, while higher coil gauges have thinner wires and provide a softer spring.